-FIA represents a wide array of market participants from around the world that depend on these markets including exchanges, clearinghouses, executing brokers, software vendors, specialized legal firms, proprietary trading firms and commodity specialists.
-Our members are the firms themselves, not individual persons, and our core work is to support the broader cleared derivatives industry as a whole.
+FIA represents a wide array of market participants from around the world that depend on these markets.
+Our members include client clearing firms, exchanges and clearinghouses, executing brokers, software vendors, legal firms, consultants, and proprietary trading firms.
+Our membership is corporate, and our work supports the cleared derivatives industry as a whole.

 Partnering with global regulators: While regulatory structures are fragmented, modern cleared derivatives markets know no boundary.
 FIA works closely to bring together market participants and policymakers to ensure transparency, competition and open access.